Inspire Me! The Power of Words and Images

 The Project Write Blog

 Read blog entries written by Project Write students.
-Share your thoughts on the meaning of liberty, equality, community and power with our students as they try to answer the question, "What does freedom look like?".
+Share your thoughts on the meaning of liberty, equality, community and power with our students as they try to answer the question, "What does independence mean?".

 Did You Know?

 In the summer of 1793 “ten thousand people in the streets of Philadelphia … threatened to drag Washington out of his house, and effect a Revolution in Government” but an outbreak of yellow fever dispersed the mob and saved the national government.
 (J Adams to T Jefferson, June 30, 1813)